rackspace-cookbooks/mariadb/README.md

 ### mariadb_client

-The `mariadb_client` resource installs or removes the MySQL client binaries and development libraries
+The `mariadb_client` resource installs or removes the MariaDB client binaries and development libraries

 Recipes